-- 10.13 Licence holders must report all new convictions, cautions, warnings, reprimands, community protection notices, criminal behaviour orders, community service orders, restraining orders, fixed penalties (including traffic offences), driver education courses and any disqualifications from driving to the Council within 24 hours. - 10.14 Licence holders are required to inform the Council in writing within 24 hours if they are arrested, formally interviewed as a suspect or charged with an offence by the police. - 10.15 Licence holders must notify the Council in writing of any change of name, postal address, email address or telephone number during the period of the licence within seven days of the change taking place. - 10.16 Operators must notify the Council if they intend to be absent or unavailable for a period of more than 7 days. - 10.17 Where the Private Hire Operator is trading as a limited company or partnership, the company must advise the Council within seven days of any change in directors or partners throughout the period of the licence Standards of service - 10.18 The operator must inform the Council of any drivers which are removed from their operator's registers with 48 hours.
+- 10.12 Licence holders must report all new convictions, cautions, warnings, reprimands, community protection notices, criminal behaviour orders, community service orders, restraining orders, fixed penalties (including traffic offences), driver education courses and any disqualifications from driving to the Council within 24 hours. - 10.13 Licence holders are required to inform the Council in writing within 24 hours if they are arrested, formally interviewed as a suspect, or charged with an offence by the police. - 10.14 Licence holders must notify the Council in writing of any change of name, postal address, email address or telephone number during the period of the licence within seven days of the change taking place. - 10.15 Operators must notify the Council if they intend to be absent or unavailable for a period of more than 7 days. - 10.16 Where the operator is trading as a limited company or partnership, the operator must advise the Council within seven days of any change in directors or partners throughout the period of the licence. - 10.17 The operator must inform the Council within 48 hours of any drivers which are removed from their operator's registers.